oznu/docker-guacamole/README.md

-**This project is now archived and no longer supported.
+**:warning: This project is now archived and no longer supported.
 Please contact me you maintain a replacement and would like me to link to your repo.**

 # Docker Guacamole